The Loft Cinema: History

 The theatre, originally named The Loft, opened as an art house in 1965 at the northeast corner of East Sixth Street and North Fremont Avenue.
 Designed by architect Howard Peck, and built in 1938, the space first functioned as a meeting place for LDS student members and then was converted into a performance space for Playbox Community Theatre in the late 1950s.
 In 1965, The Loft took over the space, showing art films for 4 years before switching to adult films in 1969.
 New management in 1972 renamed the space The New Loft Cinema, and low-budget independent and foreign films were screened.
 The New Loft moved to its current location at 3233 East Speedway Boulevard in 1992, when the University of Arizona purchased the building.
 In 2002, then owner, Joe Esposito, sold The New Loft Cinema to the newly formed non-profit, The Tucson Cinema Foundation (later renamed Loft Cinema, Inc.).

+In May 2025, the workers of the Loft Cinema announced the formation of a new labor union with IATSE Local 415.

 Events

 The Loft Cinema hosts a monthly short film contest, First Friday Shorts, co-hosted by comedian and KXCI DJ Brigitte Thum and comedian Mike Sterner, a former writer for Bill Maher’s Politically Incorrect.
-The Rocky Horror Picture Show has been continuously run with a shadow cast at The Loft Cinema since 1978.
-Ongoing events include monthly director retrospectives, weekend screenings of cult classics, and a monthly free screening of a classic art film as a part of the Essential Cinema program.
-The Loft Cinema has hosted The Loft Kids Fest, a free 9-day festival for children, every summer since 2006 and The Loft Film Fest, a 5-day film festival in the fall showcasing independent, foreign, and classic films, since 2010.
+The Rocky Horror Picture Show has been continuously run with a revolving shadow cast since 1978.
+Ongoing events include weekly screenings of cult classics, a monthly free screening as a part of an Essential Cinema program, and a variety of special programming including sing-alongs and themed all-night marathons.
+The Loft Cinema has hosted The Loft Kids Fest, a free 9-day festival for children, every summer since 2006 and The Loft Film Fest, an 8-day film festival in the fall showcasing independent, foreign, and classic films, since 2010.